 - salt & pepper to taste

-- good quality olive oil or your favorite dressing
+- 2 tsp good quality extra virgin olive oil use more to taste or substitute with your favorite balsamic vinaigrette

 - Cut off the very top and bottom of each tangerine.
 Then peel the fruit with your knife.
 Next—and this is the tricky part—carefully slice the fruit between the membrane and the flesh.
 Repeat with all of the segments of both tangerines.